forestgrape/coronavirus/index.md

 #### Minor Updates
 - 7.7.20 7 storage options to memorize metabolism (in offline work)
 - 2.7.20 Mask section redone and grouped into it mask related comments scattered throughout the page
-- 12.6.20 sections in *online work* on the tropism of Covid-19 and Sars-Cov-2 under github
+- 12.6.20 sections in *online work* on the tropism of Covid-19 and Sars-Cov-2 (github branch)
 - 12.5. added note that [outside is safer](#outside-is-safer)
 - 1.5.- 9.5.
 Formulations in Monitor, Exposure to BCoVs and Coronavirus sections
 - 30.4.
 Regrouped and extended topic on measures and data into a new section [Thoughts on Monitor and Controlling Sars-CoV-2](#monitor-and-control)